cmspeedrunner/Zang/README.md

 More request-based stuff soon!

 ## Czang
 As of the latest version you can compile your zang code to machine code with czang.
-There is one caveat to this, czang code is different to vanilla zang, let me show you some examples<br>
+There is one caveat to this, czang code is different to vanilla zang, let me show you some comparisons<sbr>
 #### Vanilla Zang:
 ```javascript
 fn test()